• Current alerts (1) Click to view

 How many guests can I bring to the ceremony?

-Due to the high number of Citizenship recipients, The City of Stirling only allows one guest per recipient, though children under 16 do not count as guests.
+Due to the high number of Citizenship recipients, The City of Stirling only allows two guests per recipient.
+Children under the age of 16 are not counted as guests.

 What is the dress code for the ceremony?